 It’s a no brainer that an independent, outside investigation should have been ordered immediately by Mayor Tim Keller and that Medina should have been placed on administrative leave pending that investigation.
 Instead, we have a sham of an investigation by police officers who work for Medina.

 Simply put, the crash was preventable and could have been avoided by simply stopping at Central, or turning right to go West on Central.
 Instead, Medina ran through a red light in a panic and floored the gas pedal of his vehicle and went forward.
-The APD Crash Review Board voting unanimously to deem Medina’s crash “non-preventable” and the issuance of letters of reprimand by Superintendent of Police Reform Eric Garcia are nothing more than a cover up calling it preventable accident that gives Chief Medina a defense and APD an excuse not to charge Medina with reckless driving.
+The APD Crash Review Board voting unanimously to deem Medina’s crash “non-preventable” and the issuance of letters of reprimand by Superintendent of Police Reform Eric Garcia are nothing more than a cover up calling it a preventable accident that gives Chief Medina a defense and APD an excuse not to charge Medina with reckless driving.
 The finding will allow the City to argue the other driver was contributorily negligent as to crash responsibility.

 NEW MEXICO STATUTORY LAW